Code-Institute-Submissions/MS1-tartan-taps/README.md

 ## Full Testing

+Testing was completed using the following steps on all interactive elements of the website.
+[View here](documentation/testing/device-testing/testing-criteria.pdf)

+## Further Testing

+### Browser Compatibility
+Sauce labs was used in order to test the website across different browsers.
+The following browsers were tested:
+- Google chrome - successful
+- Microsoft Edge - successful
+- Mozilla Firefox - successful
+- Safari worked however it would not allow you to choose a date using the datepicker on the Customise Your Crate page - [seen here](documentation/testing/device-testing/safari-error.png).
+- Internet Explorer 11 was the worst experience and more or less broke the website.
+Images were stretched, dropdown for the FAQ's were broken, text was off-center, and the jumbotron text was completely out of alignment - [seen here](documentation/testing/device-testing/ie11-error.png)

 ### Google Developer Tools
 Google developer tools was used throughout the project to test the responsiveness of the website across multiple device sizes.
 I have used Google Developer tools to simulate device sizes:
 - Iphone 5 / SE: [Portrait](documentation/testing/device-testing/iphone5-p.png), [Landscape](documentation/testing/device-testing/iphone5-l.png)